bakgaard/Stories/AdrexTheEngineer/Prologue.md

 They all knew that the Chroma Conclave had attacked and burned Emon to the ground only a few days before, and the other great cities of Tal'Dorei would be next.
 So the High Council had prepared their army, and gone through procedures for defenses, but to no avail.

-Nadraa and his brother, however, had laid emergency plans, should the worst happen - and it had.
+Nadraa and his brother, however, had made emergency plans, should the worst happen - and it had.

 "Sora!?"
 Nadraa called to his soulmate.
 "Are yo-" but he halted the rest of his line, as she came rushing down the stairs with Ildrex in her arm, and a bag over her shoulder.